 We are located near the Callala Bay Boat Ramp.
-The street address is 42 Boorawine St, Callala Bay, NSW, on the boat ramp road.
+The street address is 42 Boorawine Terrace, Callala Bay, NSW 2540, at the end of the road leading to the boat ramp.
 The club is approximately 3 hours drive south of Sydney and NE of Canberra.

 We conduct three series throughout the season (see Program for course details)